mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 140 - Short Circuit Evaluation/readme.md

 if (isOpen(file) && size(contents(file)) > 0)
   // Short circuit evaluation
-  // If file is not open it will not get the contents
+  // If the file is not open it willtry to get the contents
 ```

 # Detection